thescouser89/build-finder/README.md

 to load any existing `checksums.json` or `builds.json` file, respectively.
 These files are always written, but not loaded by default.

-All of the options found in the configuration file can also be specified and overridden via command-line options.
+Any option found in the configuration file can also be specified and overridden via command-line options.

 ### Command-line options